 - Creativity is the ability to generate new solutions, and products.
 It involves processes such as divergent thinking, idea generation, and originality.
 Creativity is important for problem-solving, innovation, and adapting to new situations.

-In conclusion, cognitive function encompasses a broad range of mental processes that are essential for our daily lives.
+In conclusion, cognitive function encompasses a broad range of mental processes that are essential to our lives and well-being.
 The key areas of cognitive function above – attention, perception, memory, language, executive function, spatial processing, processing speed, emotion regulation, social cognition, and creativity – are interconnected and rely on various regions of the brain.
-Understanding these key areas of cognitive function is important for identifying cognitive strengths and weaknesses, detecting signs of cognitive impairment, developing effective interventions, and promoting cognitive health and well-being.
+Understanding these key areas of cognitive function is important for identifying cognitive strengths and weaknesses, detecting signs of mild cognitive impairment or dementia, developing effective interventions, and protecting cognitive health.

 - Baddeley, A. (2012).
 Working memory: theories, models, and controversies.
 Annual Review of Psychology, 63, 1-29.